How Many Robotics Tools Do You Need to Know to Get a Robotics Job?

 Reality: Senior roles are won by judgement and delivery.

-Final answer: how many robotics tools should you learn?
+So how many robotics tools should you actually learn for a UK robotics job?

 For most job seekers: